-Amazing as it may sound, in the UK alone 141.4 million days were lost to sickness in 2018, and 27% 0f these were for ‘Minor Illnesses’, defined as coughs, colds, flu, nausea etc. Just check out the stats:
+This year we need to focus more than ever to create healthy office spaces.
+But why do we need to do this?
+Well, amazing as it may sound, in the UK alone 141.4 million days were lost to sickness in 2018, and 27% 0f these were for ‘Minor Illnesses’, defined as coughs, colds, flu, nausea, etc. Just check out the stats:

-While it may be tempting to just go for the cheapest chairs, or the ones that look the most stylish we wouldn’t recommend this at all.
-With staff spending so much time sitting down it’s vital that you engage the services of office furniture professionals who know exactly what they’re talking about and get office chairs that are ergonomic, provide enough support and comfort, and come in at the right budget.
+It may be tempting to just go for the cheapest chairs or the ones that look the most stylish but we wouldn’t recommend this at all.
+This is because staff spend so much time sitting down it’s vital that you engage the services of office furniture professionals who know exactly what they’re talking about.
+As a result, you get office chairs that are ergonomic, provide enough support and comfort, and come in at the right budget.
 Important features to look out for include lumbar support, adequate cushioning, good quality castors, arm-rests, and height adjustment.

-For more ideas or recommendations to create your healthier office for 2020, get in touch with our team and we’ll be more than happy to help.
+Need more ideas or recommendations to create your healthier office for 2020?
+Get in touch with our team and we’ll be more than happy to help.